Angela Harris (Coronation Street): Storylines

-Angela and her husband Tommy (Thomas Craig) and their children Katy (Lucy-Jo Hudson) and Craig (Richard Fleeshman) first appeared on the street in November 2002.
-The family rented Number 6 and using the last name "Nelson" as they were part of a Witness Protection Programme.
-They originally came from Sheffield where Angela worked in a pub and witnessed a murder and gave evidence in court against the accused.
-They were given a new identity as the Nelson family and moved to Weatherfield.
-When the nosy neighbours Maxine Peacock (Tracy Shaw) and Doreen Heavey (Prunella Gee) knock on the door Angela fearfully cowers in the house unable to face her new neighbours.
-Soon after the move the relatives of the perpetrator took their revenge with threats against the family and eventually tried to burn down their house.
+Angela and her husband Tommy (Thomas Craig) and their children Katy (Lucy-Jo Hudson) and Craig (Richard Fleeshman) first appear on the street in November 2002.
+The family rent Number 6 and use the last name "Nelson" as they are part of a Witness Protection Programme.

+They originally came from Sheffield where Angela worked in a pub and witnesses a murder and gives evidence against the accused in court.
+The family are given a new identity, and the Nelson family moves to Weatherfield.
+When the nosy neighbours Maxine Peacock (Tracy Shaw) and her mother Doreen Heavey (Prunella Gee) knock on the door, Angela fearfully cowers in the house unable to face her new neighbours.
+Soon after the move the relatives of the perpetrator take their revenge with threats against the family, and eventually try to burn down their house.

-Angela got a job in the local factory Underworld but it did not go well due to her colleagues asking her uncomfortable questions.
-Her husband Tommy was under suspicion of stealing a wallet in the garage owned by Kevin Webster (Michael Le Vell) where he found work and the women in the factory turned against Angela too.
-While at Underworld Angela suffered workplace bullying.
-Only Hayley Cropper (Julie Hesmondhalgh) made friends with Angela and eventually found out the truth about the family but promised to keep her secret.
+Angela gets a job in the local factory, Underworld, but it does not go well, due to her colleagues asking her uncomfortable questions.
+Tommy finds work in a garage, owned by Kevin Webster (Michael Le Vell), and is under suspicion of stealing a wallet, which causes the factory workers to turn against Angela, and she suffers workplace bullying.
+Only Hayley Cropper (Julie Hesmondhalgh) makes friends with Angela and eventually finds out the truth about the family, but promises to keep her secret.
 She later makes friends with Janice Battersby (Vicky Entwistle).

-In April 2003, Katy snuck away to see her friends in Sheffield but was followed back to Coronation Street by the brothers of the man who was jailed on Angela's evidence.
-There was a showdown with armed police at the house when the brothers broke in and took Katy hostage and Tommy was shot in the process.
-The family's secret was revealed to the neighbours.
-Angela was determined that she would not put her family through any more hiding and secrecy.
-The Harris's took their own name back and the residents of the street came round to being more neighbourly again.
+In April 2003, Katy sneaks away to see her friends in Sheffield, but is followed back to Coronation Street by the brothers of the man who was jailed on Angela's evidence.

+The brothers proceed to break into Angela and Tommy's house, taking Katy hostage.
+Armed police show up and Tommy is shot in the showndown.
+The family's secret was revealed to the neighbours, and Angela is determined not to put her family through any more hiding and secrecy.
+The Harris's take their own name back, and the residents of the street came round to being more neighbourly again.

-Near the end of 2003, Tommy and Angela separated and Katy started a relationship with Martin Platt (Sean Wilson) and though disapproving, Angela could not bear to be estranged from her daughter.
-The family eventually made up but it was an uneasy peace.
+Near the end of 2003, Tommy and Angela separate, and Katy starts a relationship with Martin Platt (Sean Wilson) and though disapproving, Angela cannot bear to be estranged from her daughter.
+The family eventually make up but it was an uneasy peace.
 Angela has trouble with Craig when he embraces goth subculture with his girlfriend Rosie Webster (Helen Flanagan).
-In 2004, Angela nearly come to blows with work colleague Kelly Crabtree (Tupele Dorgu) over missing money.
+In 2004, Angela nearly came to blows with work colleague Kelly Crabtree (Tupele Dorgu) over missing money.